dtrckd/pymake/Readme.md

 ## Examples [](#3)

-We provide an example of a design workflow with pymake by providing a **Search Engine** experience.
+We provide an example of a design workflow with pymake by providing a **Search Engine** experiment.

-The context of the experience is as follows :
+The context of the experiment is as follows :
 * **Data** : documents to search in are pdf documents (like articles for example),
 * **Model** : A bm25 model, that assumes a information model of bag of word representation.
 * **Script** : There is two scripts :
     + a fit script that build  the index,
     + a search script that return relevant documents.
-* Experience Parameters are defined in the attribute `_default_expe` in each scripts.
+* Experiment Parameters are defined in the attribute `_default_expe` in each scripts.

-Setup the experience (needed just once) :
+Setup the experiment (needed just once) :

 ```bash
 cd examples/docsearch/